BJB-Team/TechFind/README.md

 #### As a Seeker

-> “As a job seeker, I want to see what jobs candidates are posting, so that I can advance my career.”
+> “As a junior developer, I want to see what jobs candidates are posting, so that I can advance my career.”

 > "As a job seeker, I can login with my email and a password, so that I have a unique identification."